jergra/names-game-react-native/readme.txt

     https://github.com/jergra/names-game-react-native-web
     C:\dev\names-game-react-native-web

+    There are some animation effects using react-native-renanimate that were added to the mobile-app version but not to the web version.

-    If the aim is to use react-native-web to have a website, it would be simpler and better to build, with that aim, from scratch, rather than adjust an already built mobile app, as we did here.
+    If the aim is to use react-native-web to have a website, it would be simpler and better to build it from scratch, rather than adjust an already built mobile app.

 update:
     expo publish

+There is a copy of the code at github.
+To keep this code up-to-date:
+    git add .
+    git commit -m "message"
+    git push